taiki-e/portable-atomic/README.md

 On x86_64, when the `outline-atomics` optional feature is not enabled and `cmpxchg16b` target feature is not enabled at compile-time, this uses the fallback implementation. `cmpxchg16b` target feature is enabled by default only on macOS.

+They are usually implemented using inline assembly, and when using Miri or ThreadSanitizer that do not support inline assembly, core intrinsics are used instead of inline assembly if possible.

 See [this list](https://github.com/taiki-e/portable-atomic/issues/10#issuecomment-1159368067) for details.

 ## Optional features